Prep roundup: Scottsbluff boys soccer beats Hastings for first win of season

 Scottsbluff keeper JT Painter made five saves in each of the games.

 Gering fell in both of its games in Kearney.
-Elkhorn North and Hastings beat the Bulldogs by the respective scores of 10-0 and 7-1.
+Elkhorn North and Hastings beat the Bulldogs by the respective scores of 7-1 and 10-0

 People are also reading…